 Activate the 802.3 Frames forwarding function.
-To do this, in the Network Security &gt; DoS &gt; Global dialog, L2 frames frame, mark the 802.3 Frames forwarding checkbox.
-With this setting, the device forwards link status information between ports 1/1 and 1/3. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. □ Open the Diagnostics &gt; Ports &gt; Port Monitor dialog, Link flap tab. $\ \square$ Enable the Link flap function.
-To do this, select the $on$ radio button in the Operation frame.
-Note: If a link on the device becomes inoperable, RSTP or another Layer 2 redundancy protocol will find an alternative path by bypassing the device and excluding it from the network path.
+To do this, in the Network Security > DoS > Global dialog, L2 frames frame, mark the 802.3 Frames forwarding checkbox.
+With this setting, the device forwards link status information between ports 1/1 and 1/3 \square Apply the settings temporarily.
+To do this, click the \checkmark button. □ Open the Diagnostics > Ports > Port Monitor dialog, Link flap tab. $\ \square$ Enable the Link flap function.
+To do this, select the on radio button in the Operation frame.
+Note: If a link on the device becomes inoperable, RSTP or another Layer 2 redundancy protocol will find an alternative path by bypassing the device and excluding it from the netwo path.
 This scenario poses a potential security risk.
-Therefore, enable the Link flap function only if you are aware of the effects. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos 12-frame-forwarding To activate the 802.3 Frames forwarding function. link-flap operation To enable the Link flap function.
+Therefore, enable the Link flap function on if you are aware of the effects. $\ \square$ Apply the settings temporarily.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos 12-frame-forwarding To activate the 802.3 Frames forwarding function. link-flap operation To enable the Link flap function.

-15.7 Displaying the SFP status
+15.6 Displaying the SFP status